Pancreatitis: Mild acute pancreatitis

-The treatment of mild acute pancreatitis is successfully carried out by admission to a general hospital ward.
-Traditionally, people were not allowed to eat until the inflammation resolved but more recent evidence suggests early feeding is safe and improves outcomes, and may result in an ability to leave the hospital sooner.
+The treatment of mild acute pancreatitis is successfully carried out by admission to a general hospital ward for fluid resuscitation and patient monitoring.
+Traditionally, people were not allowed to eat until the inflammation resolved but more recent evidence suggests early feeding is safe and improves outcomes and may result in an ability to leave the hospital sooner, and guidelines have been updated to recommend early feeding for patients able to tolerate it.